peerke88/cmdWrapper/README.md

 ## launch

-place cmdWrapper folder in the mydocuments/maya/scripts folder
+place cmdWrapper folder with the '__init__.py' in the mydocuments/maya/scripts folder
 ```python
 import cmdWrapper
 ```